mkraenz/blog/posts/typescripts-as-keyword-might-not-be-what-you-think/typescripts-as-keyword-might-not-be-what-you-think.md

 # tl;dr

 `as` keyword only changes _compile_-time behavior.
 You essentially tell the compiler to stop complaining.
 Runtime behavior stays unchanged.
-If you need runtime safety, use techniques like polymorphism, `in`, `typeof`, or `instanceof` type guards, user-defined type guards, or assertion functions.
+If you need runtime safety, use techniques like polymorphism, `in` type guards, `typeof` typeguards, `instanceof` type guards, or user-defined type guards, or assertion functions.

 # Contents